stefanteitge/archunit-playground/README.md

 This is no runnable application.
 There are some rough types to illustrate concepts.

+It uses https://github.com/TNG/ArchUnitNET to check for architecture violations in code.

+To execute run `dotnet test` in project.

+## Tests

-Tests can be broken by changing some code it checks.
+Tests can be broken by changing the code it checks.

-ControllersDontUseRepositories is broken by default.
+`ControllersDontUseRepositories` and `CarsShouldNotDependedOnEmployees` are broken by default.